Laura Mae Martin is Google’s productivity advisor. She coaches Google employees (from new hires to executives) on how to master email.

 Laura suggests setting up notifications on your smartphones.
 This way you’ll receive email notifications from specific senders only.
 Say your boss, vendors, or investors.

-Here’s how to setup priority notifications on the Gmail app:
+How to set up priority notifications on the Gmail app:

 - On your iPhone or iPad, open the Gmail app